 - 1. AWS Command Line Interface (AWS CLI) for interacting with the different parts of AWS.
-You can install it following the official installation instructions for your system. - 2. eksctl to simplify cluster creation on EKS.
-It can be installed along its installation notes on GitHub. - 3. kubecti to manage and deploy applications on Kubernetes.
-Install it following the official installation instructions.
+You can install it following the official installation instructions for your system . - 2. eksctl to simplify cluster creation on EKS.
+It can be installed along its installation notes on GitHub - 3. kubectl to manage and deploy applications on Kubernetes.
+Install it following the official installation instructions

-Also, you need to configure AWS CLI with your credentials according to the official guide.
+Also, you need to configure AWS CLI with your credentials according to the official guide spot [7] instances are not recommended for production environment, but may be useful e.g. for testing purposes.

-12.3.2 Create the EKS cluster
+4.5.2 Create the EKS cluster

-1. To create your cluster, you will need the following data:

-- name of your EKS cluster, - · AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have, - the desired ratio between on-demand and spot instances in the total number of nodes.
+- 1. To create your cluster, you will need the following data: - name of your EKS cluster, - · AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have,